Fadene-Akram/Secure-Data-Exchange-ANAE-Internship/README.md

 This is a project form my internship with the minstry of knowledge economy and startups.

-This project demonstrates **hybrid encryption** for securely sharing JSON data between two companies.
+This project demonstrates a hybrid encryption system for securely exchanging data (any file type) between two parties — using RSA and AES-GCM, with the encrypted result encoded into a QR code for convenient transfer.
 The idea:

-- ANAE (Sender) encrypts the data of the interpreneur and put it in qr code .
+- ANAE (Sender) encrypts the entrepreneur’s data and generates a QR code.
-- the interpreneur (user) gives douan the qr code
+- The entrepreneur (User) presents the QR code to DOUANE (Receiver).
-- DOUAN (Receiver) scan it decrypts it.
+- DOUANE (Receiver) scans or imports the QR code (or text) and decrypts it to recover the original file.

 ---

+## ✨ Features

+- Supports any input file type (JSON, PDF, image, binary, etc.)
+- Accepts any scanned QR or raw text data as input
+- Hybrid encryption (AES-GCM + RSA-OAEP256)
+- Built-in compression (zlib) for smaller QR codes
+- Works fully offline
+- Cross-platform Python implementation

 ## 🚀 How it Works